 For further information see:

-The National Disability Insurance Scheme (NDIS) is the new disability support system that is being introduced in stages across Australia.
+The National Disability Insurance Scheme (NDIS) is a disability support system that was introduced in stages across Australia.
 The NDIS commenced services to clients in western Sydney in July 2016.

-The NDIS will provide individually funded packages of support to eligible people who experience an ongoing disability.
+The NDIS provides individually funded packages of support to eligible people who experience an ongoing disability.